kayleedockter/kayleedockter.github.io/intro.md

 ***Overview***

+This project plays through a simple game of hangman.
+The user is required to sign up or login in to play and is given 12 attempts to guess the word properly.
+The game finishes with a scoreboard ranking the player.

 ***Challenges***

 This project was the first time I had ever been exposed to php, so it was a bit of a learning curve at the start.
+I especially had trouble with the session variables.
 I'd say out of all the projects though, this went the smoothest in terms of my understanding of the concepts and languages used.

 ### [Bank](https://github.com/rflowers45/TigerBanking)